 Conclusion

-If you’re having trouble accessing macros or opening your ACCDB or MDB file, try the manual workarounds discussed in this blog to resolve the problem.
+If you face issues in accessing macros in MS Access or in opening the ACCDB or MDB file, you can first try to use the manual workarounds shared in this blog.
 You may try to import the problematic macros into a new file or compact and repair the database to resolve the issues with your macros.
 However, troubleshooting the issue manually can take time and may result in data integrity issue.
-Try using Stellar Repair for Access software to repair your corrupted database file, its macros, and other objects without losing any data.
+Try using Stellar Repair for Access software to repair your corrupted database file and recover all its objects, such as macros, tables, forms, etc.